piopy/promptmap-API/README.md

 /  |-----| |_|                |_|                 |_|  |_____|
 ```

-promptmap2 is a vulnerability scanning tool that automatically tests prompt injection and similar attacks on your custom LLM applications.
+PromptMap-API is a forked and customized version of promptmap2, a vulnerability scanning tool that automatically tests prompt injection and similar attacks on your custom LLM-based API.
 It analyzes your LLM system prompts, runs them, and sends attack prompts to them.
 By checking the response, it can determine if the attack was successful or not.
 (From the traditional application security perspective, it's a combination of SAST and DAST.
 It does dynamic analysis, but it needs to see your code.)

-It operates using a dual-LLM architecture:
+This fork has been modified to customize API calls, making it suitable for integrations with platforms like AWS Bedrock or other custom LLM providers.
+The original dual-LLM architecture is maintained:

 - **Target LLM**: The LLM application being tested for vulnerabilities
 - **Controller LLM**: An independent LLM that analyzes the target's responses to determine if attacks succeeded